gssmpw/CS4090_Project/README.md

 ```

 ### 2. Install Python Dependencies
-Navigate to the project root directory and install the required Python packages:
+You shoud primarily use conda to install these dependencies with instructions in the requirements.txt file.
+You can also try to navigate to the project root directory and install the required Python packages:
 ```bash
 pip install -r requirements.txt
 # or